Getting Around - Local information

 ALISS is a website that can be used to search for local resources.
 Each search can be done for a specific organisation or be done by location, with the search being narrowed or extended depending on the chosen mileage.

 Dial-a-Journey provide affordable and accessible door-to-door transport for people who have mobility difficulties and cannot use conventional public transport.
-For more information and for the application, please visit their website by clicking here.
+For more information and for the application, please visit www.dial-a-journey.org/.

 FDAMH is based in Falkirk and works with people and families experiencing the impact of mental illness.
 If you'd like to get in contact with them, please use the information below.